It's possible to still save your marriage.

 But wait, isn't a separation agreement just the first step towards divorce?

-RELATED: The 5 'Golden Rules' Of A Trial Separation
+RELATED: 5 Golden Rules For A Productive Trial Separation

 1. Know your goals

-There should be an agreement that neither of you run off and file for divorce without a full discussion before the end of the agreed upon separation.
+There should be an agreement that neither of you can run off and file for divorce without a full discussion before the end of the agreed upon separation.
 That goes for threatening divorce, as well.

 RELATED: How To Know (For Sure) If It's Time To Let Go Of Your Marriage

-2. Be aware of the practical implications
+2. Be aware of the practical implications.

 You will also have to compromise and agree to stay faithful and not date others during the separation if you want to keep a healthy relationship going.

-3. Discuss what to tell friends and family
+3. Discuss what to tell friends and family.

 Try something along the lines of, "We're separating to rebuild.
 We're still fully committed to our marriage and will be working hard with a therapist.
 We hope to have a stronger, happier relationship soon."